Concord-Carlisle High School: Fencing

-Concord-Carlisle's fencing team was the first in the state of Massachusetts 2018 and 2019.
+Concord-Carlisle's fencing team was founded in 1965 by Elliot Lilien, who taught and coached at the school before going on to coach fencing at Brown University.
 This winter sport has men's and women's teams, with JV and Varsity levels.
 CCHS's fencing team has produced two individual Olympic Champions, and numerous individual state champions.

-Swim and dive team
+Swimming and diving

+The girls' swimming and diving team has won two Massachusetts Swimming & Diving State Championships, claiming back-to-back MIAA Division 1 State Championships in 2024 and 2025.

-One of the largest sports team at this school, there are members every year who make it to the Sectionals and State meets.
+One of the largest sports team at the school, there are members every year who make it to the Sectionals and State meets.

 The diving team has produced several individual state champions.

-Ski team
+Skiing

-Nationally recognized in 1998 as a top ski school.
-The team competes at a local ski area in both slalom and giant slalom races.
+Nationally recognized in 1998 as a top ski school, the team competes at a local ski area in both slalom and giant slalom races.
 Dr. Bob Furey, head ski coach since 1972, was awarded the National Coaches Association Ski Coach of the Year Award in the early 1990s.
 Johnstone retired in 2007.
 In 2007, he was awarded a Boston Globe All-Scholastic Coach of the Year.
+The team practices at Nashoba Ski Valley.

 The Nordic ski team won the Mass Bay West Divisional title for both the girls' varsity and boys' varsity team.
 The team also did well in state competitions: the girls' team secured second place and the boys' team had a close third-place finish.

 In 2018, after an undefeated regular season for both the boys' and girls' teams, the boys' team won the state championship.

-American football

-The Patriots made it to the 2010 MIAA Eastern Mass Div.
-2A Super Bowl at Gillette Stadium before losing to Duxbury High School.
-It was the team's first Super Bowl place since 1978.
-On December 3, 2011, the Patriots football team returned to Gillette Stadium and beat Oliver Ames High School by a score 42–9, to finish the season undefeated at 13–0, as the MIAA Eastern Mass Div.
-3 Super Bowl Champions.

 Soccer

-The CCHS boys' soccer team is also consistently highly ranked, not just in the state, but nationally.
-In 2010, CCHS was ranked No. 16 nationally and No. 2 in New England by the National Soccer Coaches Association of America.
-The team also won its second straight state championship and its third in five years.

-In 2014, the CCHS boys' team finished with a record of 20-0-1 and won the school's fourth state championship.
-The team was ranked No. 1 in Massachusetts by ESPN Boston and No. 8 in the nation by the National Soccer Coaches Association of America.
-The team conceded only eight goals all season and posted the school's first no-loss record.

-In 2017, the CCHS boys' team also won the MIAA Division 2 State Championship, defeating Oliver Ames by a score of 2-1 in the final.

 The CCHS girls soccer team has many accomplishments including undefeated seasons and many division titles.
 In addition, they have progressed to the state finals multiple times and years in a row.